 Recognising Developments: Interdisciplinary Thinking!

 By examining scientific questions related to tourism in the field of “Research“, it is possible to recognise developments in the industry at an early stage.
 To this end, the FHF maintains an intensive, interdisciplinary dialogue with universities and colleges.
-The goal: to put the results of theory-based research into a social context and to process them in a practice-oriented manner.
+The goal: is to put the results of theory-based research into a social context and to process them in a practice-oriented manner.
 In this way, the findings can be transferred to other funding areas.

 Building Hotel Schools: Acting sustainably!

-In developing countries, vocational training fails not only because of a lack of financial resources for the students, but also because schools are overcrowded or too far away and thus inaccessible.
+In developing countries, vocational training fails not only because of a lack of financial resources for the students but also because schools are overcrowded or too far away and thus inaccessible.
 By building hotel schools, the FHF aims to lay the foundations for a long-term supply of teaching.
 As the number of schools increases, so do the chances of finding a place in education.
 The support of such construction projects goes beyond mere financial aid.
 Experts in the respective fields and construction phases are on hand to provide advice and support throughout the project.
-Funding for people, facilities and research by the FHF can follow the construction.
+Funding for people, facilities, and research by the FHF can follow the construction.

 Seal of Security: Regularly Audited!

 People, educational institutions and other project partners supported by the FHF receive certificates of achievement that stand as a symbol of assured professional training.
 These certificates are subject to regular audits.
-In addition to project reports in which the use of funds must be verifiably documented, on-site inspections are also part of the security measures to ensure that all funding actually reaches where it is needed.
+In addition to project reports in which the use of funds must be verifiably documented, on-site inspections are also part of the security measures to ensure that all funding reaches where it is needed.

-The FHF also subjects itself to regular audits by both an internal controlling department and an independent auditor.
+FHF also subjects itself to regular audits by both an internal controlling department and an independent auditor.
 In the annual business report, all income and expenditure are shown in detail and transparently.